Frizen/Plains-Gate/README.md

 The title comes from the famous Game/Animation Steins;Gate.

 As the description says, this is a flat UI project.
-Normally I just change the product UI into flat design, especially the product that I frequently use.
+Normally I just change the product UI into flat design, especially for the product that I frequently use.
 And that's it.

 The first project is Zhihu(www.zhihu.com) .
 The UI part of the project is almost finished but the interaction part still get some trouble.
 I know that it will not be that easy, like just write a CSS and all clear.
-So, the project is pause, and you can use this CSS in https://userstyles.org/
+So, the project is pause, and you still can use this CSS in https://userstyles.org/

 The second project is bilibili(www.bilibili.tv) .
 It will be finished in Sep.